 Gastric sleeve surgery requires a portion of the stomach be stapled or removed to decrease volume.
 Ninety percent of the stomach is isolated or removed.
 After the operation the reduced stomach holds 4-8 ounces.
 The obvious advantage of Gastric Plication is the stomach is reduced by simply folding it into itself.
 None of the stomach is damaged by staples or being removed.

 Gastric Plication eliminates many complications associated with Lap-band surgery

-Gastric Plication (Gastric Imbrication) is truly reversible weight loss surgery
+Gastric Plication (Imbrication) is truly reversible weight loss surgery

 Lap-band surgery was the most completely reversible weight loss surgery prior to the advent of Gastric Plication surgery.
 Lap-band surgery reversal requires that the lap-band and its port be removed.
 Depending on the individual case this may not be able to be accomplished using laparoscopic surgery.
-Open surgery may be required.
+An open procedure may be required.
 To reverse Gastric Plication surgery, sutures are simply removed and the stomach unfolds.
-In almost all cases reversal is easily accomplished using laparoscopic surgery.
+In almost all cases reversal is easily accomplished using a laparoscopic procedure.